tony-defa/swarm-cluster/apps/mariadb-ha/README.md

 MariaDB is an open source, community-developed SQL database server that is widely in use around the world due to its enterprise features, flexibility, and collaboration with leading tech firms.

 ### `mariadb.yml`
 Contains the database as master and a slave service.
+It also contains a service that creates a db dump in a regular interval.

 ## Perquisites
 ### Storage